JBelthoff/poker.net/README.md

 ---

-## ⚡ Performance
+## ⚡ Performance Optimized

-Poker.net’s new `EvalEngine` was built from the ground up for speed and clarity.
+Poker.net’s new `EvalEngine` was built from the ground up for **speed, minimal allocation, and clear architecture**.
 Benchmarks were run using **BenchmarkDotNet v0.15.4** on **.NET 8.0.21**, Windows 10 (22H2), and an **Intel Core i9-9940X** CPU.

 Each full 9-player river evaluation involves **189 five-card combinations** (9 players × 21 combos each).